StackExchange/dnscontrol/documentation/ordering.md

 DNSControl can produce a warning stating it found `unresolved records` this is most likely because of a cycle in the targets of your records.
 For instance in the code sample below both `foo` and `bar` depend on each other and thus will produce the warning.

-But have no fear, DNSControl will still try to push both `foo` and `bar` to your provider, it just can't determine the order and thus will append all these unresolved records as last records to update.
+Such updates will be done after all other updates to that domain.

+In this (contrived) example, it is impossible to know which CNAME should be created first.
+Therefore they will be done in a non-deterministic order after all other updates to that domain:

 ```js
 D('example.com', REG_NONE, DnsProvider(DNS_BIND),